 Revenue comprises the fair value of the consideration received or receivable in the ordinary course of the Company's activities.
-The Company recognises revenues when the amount of revenue can be reliably measured and it is probable that future economic benefits will flow to the Company.
+The Company recognises revenues when the amount of revenue can be reliably measured, and it is probable that future economic benefits will flow to the Company.
 Interest income is recognised using the effective interest method.
-When a loan and receivable is impaired, the Company reduces the carrying amount to its recoverable amount, being the estimated future cash flow discounted at the original effective interest rate of the instrument, and continues unwinding the discount as interest income.
-Interest income on impaired loans and receivables is
+When a loan and receivable is impaired, the Company reduces the carrying amount to its recoverable amount, being the estimated future cash flow discounted at the original effective interest rate of the instrument and continues unwinding the discount as interest income.
+Interest income on impaired loans and receivables is recognised using the original effective rate.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 MARCH 2021 (continued)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 MARCH 2022 (continued)